 Students may apply for university-wide positions ranging from reception desk staff to tour guides to learning center coaches.
 See Student Employment for on-campus jobs.
 Also see Campus and Community Employment for information on community employment.

 Career Fairs are organized biannually.
 For more information on future fairs, see Career Services.
 The Michigan Tech Career Fair is one of the largest in the country, bringing more than 400 companies and 2,000 recruiters to campus each year.
-Career Fair is open to all students of all majors.
+Career Fairs are open to all students of all majors.

 Student Leadership and Involvement provides information about the 244 registered student organizations at Michigan Tech and how to register an organization.
-Organizations are formed on a wide range of topics including social, club sports, academics, service, and so on.
+Organizations are formed on a wide range of focus including social, club sports, academics, service, and so on.
 There are also many international students organizations such as the Indian Students Association, Bangladeshi Students Association, and African Students Organization.
 These organizations serve as an important support system for many of our international students and foster cross-cultural interactions on campus.
-International Club also fosters understanding and closer relations between American and domestic students.

 Transportation and Community